arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Would you prefer working on Green Field or Brown Field projects?
 Why?
 * [What happens when you type google.com into your browser and press enter?](https://github.com/alex/what-happens-when)
 * What does your computer do when you wait?
-* Explain Unicode/Database Transactions to a 5 year old child
+* Explain Unicode/Database Transactions to a 5 year old child.
-* Defend the monolithic architecture
+* Defend the monolithic architecture.
 * What does it mean to be a "Professional Developer"?
 * Is developing software an art, a craftsmanship or an engineering endeavour?
 Your opinion.
 * "People who like this also like... ".
 How would you implement this feature in an e-commerce shop?